Joran-Dob/Airport-Lounge-QR/README.md

-# Airport-Lounge-QR
+# Airport Lounge QR code generator.

-<h1>This webapps makes it possible to generate QR codes for flights that give you access to primeum lounges.</h
+<p>This webapps makes it possible to generate QR codes for flights that give you access to premium lounges.</p>